 Photocopying, scanning and printing is available at the Neil John McLean Health Sciences Library.

-A: Call 204-272-3190, visit the Services for Students at Bannatyne Campus Office in S211 Medical Services Building or view our website umanitoba.ca/student/bannatyne
+A: Call 204-272-3190, visit the Student Services at Bannatyne Campus Office in S211 Medical Services Building or view our website umanitoba.ca/student/bannatyne